jbecker7326/credit-prediction/README.md

 - **scripts/train.py**: Train the model and saves the output to a bin file.
 - **scripts/predict.py**: Reads the bin file and deploys the model to an app using flask.
 - **Pipfile**: Pip dependencies for local reproducibility of the project.
+- **Dockerfile**: Dockerfile for local reproducibility of the project.
+- **scripts/predict-test.py**: Tests functionality of the app after deployment.

 ## Background
 Recently, the surge in the housing market has caused many prospective homebuyers to apply for loans.
 By analyzing historical data and various features related to a client's financial history, the model can estimate the likelihood of defaulting on a loan.
 This information is crucial for making informed decisions about whether to approve or deny a loan application.